dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3407: Sexual autonomy is a fundamental human right.
+### T3407: Individual privacy is a fundamental human right.

 |Support|
 |---|